 - *Special Note: Faculty members who have previously taught Signature Courses and wish to repeat their courses will need to submit a proposal using the proposal system.

-- Notification: Undergraduate Studies (UGS) will inform department chairs and individual faculty directly regarding decisions on proposals.
+- Notification: UGS will inform department chairs and individual faculty directly regarding decisions on proposals.
 The Dean’s Office will periodically notify chairs and senior staff of their department’s submissions and proposal status as we receive the information from UGS.